-Some of you haven’t yet tried green smoothies.
+Today’s recipe is this Luscious Pina Greena Colada.
+Or a green colada smoothie, if you will.
+Let’s talk about green smoothies for a moment.
+Some of you haven’t yet tried green smoothies yet.
 Other readers might have tried them and were not impressed.
 In the least.
 Still others, like I, took a giant leap of faith some time ago, made a green smoothie, and have not turned back.

 Nicola’s D-Tox January event rounds up a variety of the best bloggers with their favorite detox recipes … recipes for juice, smoothies, and soup.
 These are the recipes where one can get in the most fruit and veggies.
 For example, I made my tortilla soup the other night.
 Now this soup has a number of fruits and vegetables in its most basic form.
 But this time I used a friend’s homemade salsa.
 Her salsa is much sought after and raved over—by me and others—but in the soup, it was quite potent.
 So in addition to the tomatoes, onions, and green chilies in her salsa, I ended up adding vegetable broth (leftover from numerous vegetables in a freezer container), corn, peas, lima beans, black beans, sweet potatoes, garlic, and some coconut milk to both tone down the spice and to make a soup full of flavors and textures.

 So let’s start with a drink that most people like, a nice refreshing pina colada, using this gfe Luscious Pina Colada recipe as our starting point.
 Since this is intended to be a detox drink, we’ll make ours virgin, of course.
 And with the alcohol left out and a banana included, chances are you won’t need to add any sweetener.
-But, if you’d like, you can add a little stevia, agave, or honey, to taste.
+But, if you’d like, you can add a little stevia, agave, or local honey, to taste.

 You can drink the whole batch at once by sharing with family members or you can drink half in the morning and save half for your mid-afternoon snack time (that time where you often think you will chew off the handle to the refrigerator if you don’t find something to consume immediately).